-TO GRADUATE TO GRADUATE TO GRADUATE Pass Format with First First First Department Format Advisor appointment at least four weeks before defense date, final format approval at least three weeks before the defense appointment at least four weeks before defense date, final format approval at least three weeks before the defense appointment at least four weeks before defense date, final format approval at least three weeks before the defense date date date Schedule Final Oral Exam (Form 8; deadline for all signatures and approvals) Three weeks before the exam date, not later than late June Three weeks before the exam date, not later than mid November Three weeks before the exam date, not later than early April Pass Exam (Form One week One week 11; deadline for all signatures and approvals) Mid July before the end of classes, late November before the end of classes, mid April Pass Final Format with Department Format Advisor after all corrections made Best done approximately one week after the oral exam.
-Deposit Thesis Late July Last day of classes in fall semester (early December) Last day of classes in spring semester (early May) Degree-only or Exam-only Third week of June, with defense at least one week prior (for exam-only) End of 8 th week of classes (mid October), with defense at least one week prior (for exam-only) End of 8th week of classes (early March), with defense at least one week prior (for exam-only)
+TO GRADUATE TO GRADUATE TO GRADUATE IN AUGUST IN DECEMBER IN MAY Pass Format with Department Format Advisor First appointment at least four weeks before defense date, final format approval at least three weeks before the defense date First appointment at least four weeks before defense date, final format approval at least three weeks before the defense date First appointment at least four weeks before defense date, final format approval at least three weeks before the defense date Schedule Final Oral Exam (Form 8; deadline for all signatures and approvals) Three weeks before the exam date, not later than late June Three weeks before the exam date, not later than mid November Three weeks before the exam date, not later than early April Pass Exam (Form 11; deadline for all signatures and approvals) Mid July One week before the end of classes, late November One week before the end of classes, mid April Deposit Thesis Late July Degree-only or Exam-only Third week of June, with defense at least one week prior (for exam-only) Second to last day before the end of classes in fall semester (early December) Second to last day before the end of classes in spring semester (early May)

-Students completing degrees between semesters or students who plan to defend their thesis (either PhD or MS) early in a semester may be eligible for a priviledged registration at a reduced fee through "exam only" or "thesis only" registrations.
+Students completing degrees between semesters or students who plan to defend their thesis (either PhD or MS) early in a semester may be eligible for a privileged registration at a reduced fee through "exam only" or "degree only" registrations.
 Students must be registered for at least one credit in the previous semester to be eligible.
 Contact the Main Office for details.